gwoo/roll/README.md

 Now, what it actually does is:

-1. Compile `szoo.yml` to generate attributes and retrieve remote recipes, then copy files into the `compiled` directory
+1. Compile `szoo.yml` to generate attributes and retrieve remote scripts, then copy files into the `compiled` directory
 1. SSH to `example.com` and login as `root`
 1. Transfer the content of the `compiled` directory to the remote server and extract in `$HOME/szoo`
 1. Run `install.sh` on the remote server

 As you can see, all you need to do is edit `install.sh` and add some shell commands.
 That's it.

-A SZoo project without any recipes or roles is totally fine, so that you can start small, go big as you get along.
+A SZoo project without any scripts or roles is totally fine, so that you can start small, go big as you get along.

 Commands
 --------